Skip to main content

 Core board-info

-After confirming the board specifications, use wget to download the u-boot, boot, and root files:
+After confirming the board specification, download the U-Boot, boot, and root images with wget:

 emmc-download